 After my trials and tribulations as a gardener, I brushed off my hands and applied a bit of architecture to my stories.
 I wouldn’t say I engineer skyscrapers – that’s still too much concrete for me.
 In my mind, my method is more akin to building tree-houses, leaving plenty of space for nature and play.

 My guess is that most authors engage in a little gardening while they construct their cottages, fortresses, and stone towers.
+Or they have a few fences to keep the growing things safe from rabbits.
 How do you bring stories to life?
 Are you a Gardener?
 An Architect?
 A builder of tree-houses?